 Hiwa K’s residency is organised in collaboration with the Serpentine Gallery, and Joanna Rajkowska’s project is part of POLSKA!
 YEAR.
 With additional thanks to The Delfina Foundation.
 Additional financial support for the project has been provided by Adam Mickiewicz Institute, the Polish Cultural Institute and Goethe Institut.

-Research funding for Aneta Szylak and Hiwa K has been provided by American Center Foundation, European Cultural Foundation, ifa and Platform Garanti.
+Research funding for Aneta Szylak and Hiwa K was provided by American Center Foundation, European Cultural Foundation, ifa and Platform Garanti.

 Born in Poland and now based in London, Rajkowska is an artist who works mostly in the public sphere.
 As part of her widely discussed public projects she produces objects, architectural projects, geological phantasies, excavation sites and ephemeral actions.More